 - Weakness or fatigue;

 If you are receiving treatment for rectal cancer, there is a 5 to 10% chance that the tumor returns in the pelvis.
 This is called recurrent rectal cancer.
 We often discover these recurrences during check-ups at the outpatient clinic.
 Sometimes the recurrence causes symptoms such as bloody stools, pelvic pants, or noticeable swelling.
 You may experience problems with bowel movements.

-You can usually get rapid diagnostics within nine days
+You can usually get rapid diagnostics within eight days

 Our specialists are experts at colorectal cancer such as colon and rectal cancer and join together every week for a multidisciplinary team meeting where they will discuss your personal situation, test results, and medical history in order to find the treatment option that best fits you.
 Your practicing physician will discuss your options with you.
 At the Netherlands Cancer Institute, we value your thoughts and input on your treatment.

 Clinical nurse specialists